bbc/psammead/packages/components/psammead-navigation/README.md

 The `@bbc/psammead-navigation` package is a set of two components, `NavigationUl` and `NavigationLi`.
 They use `ul` and `li` HTML elements respectively.
 The package also includes a Hamburger Menu and a Dropdown Navigation which are visible for breakpoints under 600px.

+## Exports

+`/dropdown-navigation` - adds a dropdown navigation with hamburger menu which is visible for breakpoints under 600px

 ## Installation

 `npm install @bbc/psammead-navigation`